alexdlaird/amazon-orders/docs/index.rst

       different domain with your own credentials, please `contact us <mailto:contact@alexlaird.com>`_ and we will start mentioning support for that version of the site.
     - ``amazon.de`` is parsed with the :class:`~amazonorders.localization.DeDE` locale (German labels, dates, and euro amounts).
 Set the ``locale`` config key to override the locale derived from the domain.
-Only the first page of Transactions is parsed on ``amazon.de``, and a warning is logged when more exist.
+Further pages of Transactions on ``amazon.de`` are loaded from an internal API that is not documented by Amazon, and may break without notice.
     - See `issue #15 <https://github.com/alexdlaird/amazon-orders/issues/15>`_ for more details.
 - Amazon Business accounts are not supported
 - Device not remembered for OTP